whitneybroadfoot/Twelve_Employee_Management/README.md

 # Help Track Employment

 Developers are often tasked with creating interfaces that make it easy for non-developers to view and interact with information stored in databases.
 Often these interfaces are known as Content Management Systems.
 This application is a solution for managing a company's employees using node, inquirer, and MySQL.

 *Application was not working remotely, but GIF demonstration included*

+# Command-line Application:
+* At a minimum allows the user to:
+Add departments, roles, employees
+View departments, roles, employees
+Update employee roles

 # Department:
 id - INT PRIMARY KEY